GurneilB/Bioprinter/README.md

 # Bioprinter
 The workflow and software breakdown for the use of Dr. Mohsen Akbari's Bioprinter.

-Welcome to the BioPrinter's Github Page!
+Welcome to the BioPrinter's GitHub Page!

-Attached is all of the software needed to complete your workflow for the using the Bioprinter
+Attached is all of the software needed to complete your workflow for using the Bioprinter.

+The BioPrinter's Workflow is divided into 4 sections:
+  1. Design
+  2. Slice
+  3. Process
+  4. Print